International Legion (Ukraine): Argentina

 On 13 March 2022, the Ukrainian embassy in Buenos Aires posted on its social media to recruit Argentinian citizens who wanted to join the International Legion.
-On 22 March, it was reported that an unknown number of Argentinians have signed up to join.
+On 22 March, it was reported that an unknown number of Argentinians had signed up to join.

 Australia

-On 28 February 2022, when asked about Australians volunteering for Ukraine, the Prime Minister of Australia Scott Morrison told reporters "I would counsel against that purely for the safety of Australians that they would not travel to Ukraine," and "I would say at this time the legality of such actions are uncertain under Australian law."
+On 28 February 2022, when asked about Australians volunteering for Ukraine, then Prime Minister of Australia Scott Morrison told reporters "I would counsel against that purely for the safety of Australians that they would not travel to Ukraine," and "I would say at this time the legality of such actions are uncertain under Australian law."

 As of 28 December 2022, four Australian volunteers were killed in Ukraine.

 Austria

 Austrian law stipulates any citizen who enters into the military services of a foreign country has their citizenship revoked.
 In March 2022, Ministry of the Interior spokesman Harald Sörös confirmed that the government intends to prosecute any violators of the law.
 When asked whether the law would also be applied to Austrians providing only humanitarian assistance, Sörös responded it was "a matter for the courts to decide, not the executive."
 Austrian constitutional and administrative lawyer Heinz Mayer argued enforcement of the law could leave Austrians who attempt to join the International Legion or provide humanitarian assistance stateless.

+In July 2022, Natalia Frauscher was reported to be the first Austrian volunteer killed in action.

+Azerbaijan

+On 11 April 2022, an Azerbaijani volunteer was killed fighting in the legion.

 Belarus

-On 9 March 2022, Euroradio.fm reported that Belarusians in Ukraine had formed the Kastuś Kalinoŭski Battalion with 200 volunteers, named after Kastuś Kalinoŭski.
+On 9 March 2022, Euroradio.fm reported that Belarusians in Ukraine had formed the Kastuś Kalinoŭski Battalion with 200 volunteers, named after the Belarusian writer Kastuś Kalinoŭski.
 The battalion eventually grew to a regiment of over 1000 volunteers.
 It is not part of the International Legion in order to preserve greater autonomy.

-On 30 March 2022, it was reported that more Belarusian volunteers will be assigned to another volunteer unit called the Pahonia Regiment.
+On 30 March 2022, it was reported that more Belarusian volunteers would be assigned to another volunteer unit called the Pahonia Regiment.